-An important issue that came up at multiple public participation events is the impact of combined sewer overflows (CSOs) from upstream communities.
-It is important to note that although these communities are outside of the scope of this plan, they are involved in stormwater management which will play a role in controlling overflow events.
+An important issue that came up at multiple public participation events is the impact of combined sewer overflows (CSOs).
+It is important to note that the communities with CSO systems are involved in stormwater management which will play a role in controlling overflow events.
 Additionally, these CSO systems are closely regulated by the MDEQ and the communities are striving to ensure proper operation in accordance with appropriate regulations.